Adult Development and Aging Studies

 Understanding the experiences of older adults moving into senior housing

-The Health, Emotion, and Aging Research Team at Colorado State University is recruiting paid research participants to be part of our Relocation and Transitional Experiences study.
+The Health, Emotion, and Aging Research Team (HEART) at Colorado State University is recruiting paid research participants to be part of our Relocation and Transitional Experiences (RELATE) study.

 Who can participate?